 In this case, Hint 1, is an explanation of what you the student are expected to do to complete this task.

 Please read through this and then complete the two tasks.

-Sig fig rules are always applied to all Isaac questions and must be followed.
+Sig fig rules are always applied to all Isaac questions and Edexcel Physics exams and must be followed.